 Newcomer Melanie Field will next to be seen starring in Paramount Network's Heathers, a reboot based on the 1988 cult classic film.
 She will star as the vicious leader of the Heathers, Heather Chandler, in the pitch-black comedy anthology series set to premiere in Spring 2018.A graduate of New York University and Yale School of Drama, Field started her career working on Broadway in shows including The Phantom of the Opera and Evita, as well as the First National Tour of Wicked.
 Her other TV credits include the USA Network’s pilot The Tap, from Executive Producer Rob Reiner.Field currently splits her time between Los Angeles for production and New York.

-Brendan Scannell is an actor, stand-up comedian, and writer originally from Valparaiso, Indiana.
-You can see Brendan as the genderqueer Heather Duke in the upcoming show Heathers (based on the cult classic film) on Paramount Network in early 2018.
-His comedy and acting have been featured on Funny or Die, College Humor, Super Deluxe, and the Freeform and Comedy Central apps.
-Brendan went to Northwestern University and currently resides in Los Angeles.
-You can physically go interact and talk with Brendan at either of his monthly shows, Panic Room at The Virgil and See What Sticks at The Lyric Hyperion.
+Brendan Scannell is an actor, stand-up comedian, and writer from Valparaiso, Indiana.
+You can see Brendan as Heather Duke in the upcoming show Heathers (based on the cult classic) on Paramount Network and as the lead in Bonding for Blackpills produced by Anonymous Content.
+His comedic stylings have been featured on Funny or Die, College Humor, Super Deluxe, Dekkoo and the Freeform and Comedy Central apps.
+Brendan went to Northwestern University and currently resides in Los Angeles. instagram/twitter

 Grace Victoria Cox